top of page

 Estate Tax Exemptions

-Taxable estates are entitled to a TWD 13.33 million exemption, deducted from the gross value of the estate.
-The exemption is doubled to TWD 26.66 million if the decedent was a Taiwanese soldier, policeman, civil servant, or teacher who died in the performance of their duty.
+Taxable estates are entitled to an NTD 13.33 million exemption, deducted from the gross value of the estate.
+The exemption is doubled to NTD 26.66 million if the decedent was a Taiwanese soldier, policeman, civil servant, or teacher who died in the performance of their duty.

 Estate Tax Exclusions